 2. What is home?
 (European citizenship, transient identities)

 The second issue is been developed during a workshop delivered to the students of the MA in Euroculture at Gottingen University (DE), hosted by the Centre for Global Migration Studies.

 If you are an institution, foundation, cultural centre and would like to receive some copies of the printed version becoming part of the distribution net, write to email@example.com

 how can we confront the causes of fascism to prevent the born of new recruits?

-In a global world of refugees and economic & cultural migrants, inclusion and acceptance problems are at the base of daily fascism.
+In a global world of refugees and economic & cultural migrants, inclusion and acceptance problems are at the base of daily discriminations.
 The new comings are difficulty accepted for what they are, we want them to be similar to us, to think like us.
 We protect ourself behind the fact that if they “have chosen” to come to our place, they need to adapt to it, to us, especially if they are cultural & economics migrants, because they can otherwise go back to their birth country.
-I am a cultural and economic migrants and I want to give voice to the quotidian of this “category” on which are based the new rising European nationalisms.
+I was a cultural and economic migrants and I want to give voice to the quotidian of this “category” on which are based the new rising European nationalisms.
 We can’t fight the fascisms if we don’t dialogue and consider inclusiveness at a daily level.